davidemms/OrthoFinder/README.md

 Orthology is defined by phylogeny.
 It is not definable by amino acid content, codon bias, GC content or other measures of sequence similarity.
 Methods that use such scores to define orthologs in the absence of phylogeny can only provide guesses.
 The only way to be sure that the orthology assignment is correct is by conducting a phylogenetic reconstruction of all genes descended from a single gene the last common ancestor of the species under consideration.
 This set of genes is an orthogroup.
 Thus, the only way to define orthology is by analysing orthogroups.

 ### Installing Dependencies
-To perform an analysis OrthoFinder requires some dependencies to be installed and in the system path (only the first two are needed to infer orthogroups and all four are needed to infer orthologues and gene trees as well):
+To perform an analysis OrthoFinder requires some dependencies.
+The OrthoFinder release package now contains these so you should just be able to download it and run.

+Here are some brief instructions if you do need to download them manually.
+They will need to be in the system path, which you can check by using the 'which' command, e.g. `which diamond`.
+Each of these packages also contains more detailed installation instructions on their websites if you need them.

+**Standard workflow:**

 1. DIAMOND **or** MMseqs2 (recommended, although BLAST+ can be used instead)